ainnnnn9/Financial-Stock-Insight-Tool/README.md

 This project runs locally using Streamlit.
 The app can be launched using the command above.
 # 7. Project Structure
-- app.py: main interactive tool
+- ACC102 individual test.py: main interactive tool
 - notebook.ipynb: data exploration and testing
 - README.md: project documentation
 # 8. Limitations & Future Improvements